simply-nicky/pyrost/docs/reference/rst_ref.rst

 ++++++++++++++++++++

-:func:`pyrost.SpeckleTracking.update_pixel_map` updates the pixel mapping at each pixel separately by minimizing the error metric as a function of the map function.
+:func:`pyrost.SpeckleTracking.update_pixel_map` updates the pixel mapping at each pixel separately by minimizing the Huber error metric as a function of the map function.
 The minimization procedure may be performed by *grid search*, *random search* or *differential evolution* algorithms.
 The algorithm is selected with `method` argument.

 The updated pixel mapping usually requires a further regularisation by the help of weighted kernel smoothing. the kernel bandwidth is defined by `blur` argument.